wezlemin/delta-docs/internal-sideloading/ksign-troubleshooting.md

 If NONE of the KSigns or ESigns work (because they are all *REVOKED*), SCROLL TO THAT SECTION!

 ## General Information:
-DO NOT DELETE THE DNS OR USE A VPN.
+- DO NOT DELETE THE DNS OR USE A VPN.
 IT IS ALSO RECOMMENDED TO NOT DELETE THE KSIGN AS YOU WILL NEED IT WHEN DELTA UPDATES.

-If you open Roblox and it gives an update pop-up, join the Delta Discord server (https://discord.com/invite/deltax) and wait until the devs ping about an update for Delta.
+- If you open Roblox and it gives an update pop-up, join the Delta Discord server (https://discord.com/invite/deltax) and wait until the devs ping about an update for Delta.
 Once they ping, delete Delta, download the new IPA, then import it in KSign and sign it.

-If you click on Delta/KSign and get an integrity error, or if you click on it and it immediately closes/crashes, you will need to delete Delta and/or the KSign/ESign.
+- If you click on Delta/KSign and get an integrity error, or if you click on it and it immediately closes/crashes, you will need to delete Delta and/or the KSign/ESign.
 Afterwards, try another KSign/ESign.
 MAKE SURE YOU TRY THEM ALL, DON’T GIVE UP!

-If you can’t delete the ESigns/KSigns in VPN and Device Management, go to Settings > Screen Time > Content & Privacy Restrictions > Turn off the toggle.
+- If you can’t delete the ESigns/KSigns in VPN and Device Management, go to Settings > Screen Time > Content & Privacy Restrictions > Turn off the toggle.

-Note for KSign: You can import Delta into Library immediately (this is not used because some users find it difficult to find the IPA).
+- Note for KSign: You can import Delta into Library immediately (this is not used because some users find it difficult to find the IPA).

-## If you cannot access Khoindvn:
+## What to do if you cannot access khoindvn
-> Use this website: https://khoindvn.pages.dev/ (or read on...)
+> Use this website: https://khoindvn.pages.dev/ (or read on...) <br>
+> List of api.khoindvn.io.vn: https://pastebin.com/raw/4dMmJBs3

 - If you cannot access https://khoindvn.io.vn, try these:
 > Use mobile/cellular data <br>